 - Before serving, pile marshmallows on top and use a torch to quickly toast them.

-- Heat cream until it begins to steam, about 1 minute in microwave.
+- Heat cream until it begins to steam, about 1 minute in the microwave.

 - Pour steaming cream over prepared chocolate and butter and let stand 5 minutes.
 Slowly whisk mixture until smooth with no pieces of chocolate or butter remaining.
-Let the ganache cool to room temperature, about 70 degrees.
+Let the ganache cool to room temperature, about 70°F.

 - When completely cool, whip oh high in an electric mixer fitted with the whisk attachment until light fluffy, about 3-5 minutes.